 While hotel cards offer different types of rewards, most offer a basic signup bonus that is good for a few free hotel stays.
 If both future husband and wife pair up the right combination of cards, they could score huge savings on an array of expensive hotels.
 Depending on where you want to honeymoon, a hotel credit card (or a few hotel credit cards) could even help you get the hotel component of your honeymoon for free.

 Here’s how this might work: Imagine you and your significant other want to honeymoon in Paris and are both willing to sign up for a few rewards credit cards.
 While there are several card combinations that could make your hotel stay free, one good combo to consider is the Hyatt credit card and the Chase Sapphire Preferred® Card.

 Currently, the Hyatt credit card offers 40,000 points after you spend $2,000 on your card within the first three months of account opening.
-Meanwhile, the Chase Sapphire Preferred® Card offers 60,000 points after you spend $4,000 on your card in the first 3 months from account opening.
+Meanwhile, the Chase Sapphire Preferred® Card offers 60,000 bonus points after you spend $4,000 on purchases within the first 3 months from account opening.
 That's $750 toward travel when you redeem through Chase Ultimate Rewards®.
 The kicker is, Chase Ultimate Rewards® points transfer to Hyatt at a 1:1 ratio, meaning both of you getting both cards and earning the signup bonus could leave you with 200,000 Hyatt points at a minimum (60K+60K+40K+40K=200K).

 With 200,000 points to burn, you could stay five nights or more absolutely free at several luxury hotels in Paris: